thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-interfaces-and-components.md

   </thead>
   <tbody>
     <tr>
-      <td span="markdown">[AmazonInAppPurchasingComponent][fire-app-builder-amazon-in-app-purchase-component]</a></td>
+      <td markdown="span">[AmazonInAppPurchasingComponent][fire-app-builder-amazon-in-app-purchase-component]</td>
-      <td>Uses Amazon In-App Purchasing to allow users to choose Daily Pass (24-hour access) or Go Premium (subscription) to view the media in your app.
+      <td markdown="span">Uses Amazon In-App Purchasing to allow users to choose Daily Pass (24-hour access) or Go Premium (subscription) to view the media in your app.
 This component is loaded by default but set as disabled and not configured.</td>
     </tr>
   </tbody>
 </table>